-On March 1, 2018, the Company entered into an option agreement (the "OA") with Serengeti Resources Inc. ("Serengeti") and Electrum Resource Corp. (the "RH") to (i) grant Serengeti the exclusive right and option to acquire a 100% interest in and to the ATTY claims and (ii) to provide for the amendment of certain terms of the purchase agreement entered into between the Company and the RH dated as of July 29, 1999 (the "PA").
-On execution of the OA, Serengeti paid \$25,000 to the Company.
-To exercise the option, Serengeti must, within 8 years of exchange approval (received on April 9, 2018) and in accordance with the specific schedules:
+On March 1, 2018, the Company entered into an option agreement (the "OA") with Serengeti Resources Inc. ("Serengeti") and Electrum Resource Corp. (the "RH") to grant Serengeti the exclusive right and option to acquire a 100% interest in and to the ATTY claims, among other things.

+On June 24, 2020, Serengeti terminated the OA.